ephraimpei/pomodoro-to-do-app/readme.md

 - Webpack used to manage JavaScript module dependencies and to load ES6 and SASS files
 - RESTful API for retrieving to-do list items
 - CRUD operations for to do items supported

+### Product trade-off decisions
+- I thought through possible scenarios of what a user would expect when he/she added or removed pomodoros when editing them.
+What about the

+### Technical trade-off decisions
+- One thing I attempted to implement was adding a status tracker for each pomodoro (ie: "not_started", "in_progress", "complete") that would get updated whenever the user starts, pauses, or resumes a pomodoro.
+I also wanted to